 Study Abroad Fee

-For Short-term, Student Teaching, Summer Programs, or Villa Nazareth: The $950 fee does not apply.
+For Short-term, Student Teaching, Summer Programs, or Villa Nazareth: Study Abroad fees do not apply.

 UnitedHealthcare Global Traveler’s Assistance Coverage Fee